shyam-anand/CSVDataLoader/README.md

 -d db_name Target database
 -h db_host Database hostname
 -u db_user Database username
 -p [db_password] Database password.
-Optional.
-If omitted, will be prompted at run-time.
+Optional to give the password here.
+If -p is set without value, will be prompted for the password at run-time.
 --invalid-rows-file filename File name to which the rows which could not be processed will be written.
 Usefull if there are lines with incorrect formatting
 --dry If set, data will not be inserted to the table
 ```